Lake Point Tower: Other features

-Well known for its graceful curves and picturesque location, Lake Point Tower is the only major private structure on the east side of Lake Shore Drive.
-Its position between Lake Shore Drive and Navy Pier gives it unobstructed views in all directions that are protected by ordinances limiting construction on the city's waterfront.
+Known for its curves and picturesque location, Lake Point Tower is the only major private structure on the east side of Lake Shore Drive.
+Its position between Lake Shore Drive and Navy Pier allows for unobstructed views in all directions.
+These views are protected by ordinances that limit construction on the city's waterfront.

 Lake Point Tower was one of the first high-rise residential buildings in the world to feature all-electric appliances.
 It pioneered the concept of the "Park in the City," as the first residential complex in a major city to have its own two-and-one-half acre park—including a playground, pool, duck pond, and waterfalls — three stories above ground.
 There are shops and restaurants on the first two levels of the complex, under the park.

 Film and television shot on location

 Lake Point Tower has been host to many shoots including: